 What is Marlboro?

-It is a world-famous brand of cigarettes manufactured by Philip Morris International.
-Known for its distinctive red and white packaging, the brand has become one of the best-selling cigarette brands in the world.
+It is a world-famous cigarette brand manufactured by Philip Morris International.
+Known for its distinctive red-and-white packaging, the brand has become one of the world’s best-selling cigarette brands.
 It is particularly known for its marketing campaigns featuring the “Marlboro Man,” which featured rugged cowboys and outdoor imagery to capture consumers’ attention.
 The company offers different types of cigarettes, including Marlboro Reds, Marlboro Lights, and Marlboro Golds.
 Despite its popularity, the brand, like other tobacco products, has been linked to significant health risks.

 1924 – 1955

 Marlboro was originally positioned as a luxury cigarette brand, so its old logo was designed to emphasize aristocratic elegance.
 The company name is curved in an arch, reflecting a classic style associated with reliability and longevity.
-In contrast, the word “CIGARETTES” is aligned horizontally at the bottom, creating a stable foundation that offsets the visual imbalance of the upper line.
+In contrast, the word “CIGARETTES” is aligned horizontally at the bottom, providing a stable foundation that offsets the visual imbalance created by the upper line.

-The font appears elegant due to the contrasting thickness of the strokes, long serifs, and wide internal spacing.
+The font appears elegant due to the contrasting stroke thickness, long serifs, and wide internal spacing.
 It exudes luxury and high status, as Marlboro was initially aimed at wealthy tourists spending significant time at resorts and hotels.

 The refined lettering is enclosed in a frame formed by curved lines.
 The inner space resembles a large white cloud, giving the logo a sense of lightness, airiness, and weightlessness.
 This symbol perfectly suits a tobacco brand, as the thin lines and smooth curves evoke flowing swirls of smoke.